-A working performance art piece called this body was presented as part of W-I-P (Work in Progress) at Jump-Start Performance Company and Palo Alto Theater.
-Prior, her directorial and writing debut of Nahual, a one-woman play, was presented at Palo Alto Community College in celebration of World Theater Day.
+A working performance art piece, this body, was presented as part of W-I-P (Work in Progress) at Jump-Start Performance Co. and Palo Alto Theater.
+Prior, jo’s directorial and writing debut of Nahual, a one-woman play, was presented at Palo Alto Community College in celebration of world Theater Day.

 You can find jo leading community-based writing workshops or co-curating This City Is A Poem, which highlights local and regional poets and provides writing prompts daily as part of National Poetry Month.